gi-bielefeld/sans/README.md

 * Be careful with outliers and outgroups (for the reason above).
 * The sequences should not be too short.
 Provide whole-genome data or as many coding sequences as possible.
 * Be careful with viruses (for the reasons above).
-* Have a look at the network (weakly compatible or 2-tree).
+* Have a look at the network (weakly compatible or planar).
 It does not make much sense to extract a tree, if the split network is a hairball.
 * Reconstructed phylogenies are unrooted, even though a Newick file (-N) suggests a root.
 * In case of problems, contact us (see below).

 ### Publications

+Kolesch, F., Sohn, M., Rempel, A., Hippel, P., Wittler, R.: [SANS ambages: phylogenomics with abundance-filter, multi-threading, and bootstrapping on amino-acid or genomic sequences](https://doi.org/10.1186/s12859-025-06204-2).
+BMC Bioinformatics.
+26: 227 (2025).

 Rempel, A., Wittler, R.: [SANS serif: alignment-free, whole-genome based phylogenetic reconstruction](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/btab444/6300510).
 Bioinformatics.
 (2021).